 Best Archeological Site

 The ancient Maya ruins of Tikal National Park were absolutely fascinating.
-We booked a sunrise tour and learned so much from our knowledgable guide.
+We booked a sunrise tour and learned so much from our knowledgeable guide.
 It was such a wonderful experience to walk around the ancient city.
 My mom and I went back into the park in the evening and there were times when there were no other people in sight.
 It was incredible.

 Alcatraz would have been interesting just walking around but the audio tour was interesting and informative.
 It spread the groups of people out and kept everyone moving while listening to stories from previous inmates and prison employees.
 The tour was entertaining for kids and adults alike.
-Alcatraz was the highlight of our two day San Francisco visit.
+Alcatraz was the highlight of our two-day San Francisco visit.